montebrown/langchain_mcp/docs/README.md

 ### LangChain MCP Adapter

-This library bridges Hermes and LangChain by:
+This library bridges Anubis and LangChain by:
 - Discovering tools from MCP servers
 - Converting JSON Schema to LangChain parameters
-- Executing tools through Hermes
+- Executing tools through Anubis
 - Handling errors and fallbacks
 - Mapping content to LangChain format